mpicard/goes/_examples/api/README.md

-This project use [goes](https://github.com/z0mbie42/goes) as event sourcing framework and This project use [gqlgen](https://github.com/vektah/gqlgen) as typed GraphQL API layer.
+This project use [goes](https://github.com/z0mbie42/goes) as event sourcing framework and [gqlgen](https://github.com/vektah/gqlgen) as a typed GraphQL API layer.

 ## Getting started